dPhantum/syDB/README.md

 	there is hope for you!
 This code was developed out of the need that there were no modern ORM's out there that supported that old dinosaur version of SQLAnywhere, and to overcome the serious technical flaws that the database version did not support, namely, scrolling cursors.
 That version of the database does support the
-	 <code>LIMIT</code> clause as modern databases due today.
+	 <code>LIMIT</code> clause as modern databases do today.
 But be of good cheer syDB is here!
 </p>

 <h2>Modern Things in and Old Thing</h2>